Special procedural guarantees

 Adequate support during the interview

 If requested, usually in writing, a social advisor or psychologist can escort a vulnerable person to the interview.
-However, due to the low capacity of available services this is not utilised very often.
-Based on cases represented by CyRC, such a request was made and permission was granted for two cases in 2019, two cases in 2020 and three cases in 2021.
-The role of the social advisor or psychologist during the interview is as support for the applicant.
+However, due to the low capacity of available services, this is not utilised very often.
+Based on cases represented by CyRC, when such a request is made it is granted, but capacity only allows for 2-3 cases per year.
+The role of the social advisor or psychologist during the interview is to provide support for the applicant.
 They do not intervene in the interview.

 Exemption from special procedures

-Asylum applications submitted by vulnerable groups of asylum seekers such as victims of torture, severe forms of violence and unaccompanied children follow the regular examination procedure.
+Asylum applications submitted by vulnerable groups of asylum applicants such as victims of torture, severe forms of violence and unaccompanied children follow the regular examination procedure.

-In practice the use of the accelerated was only initiated toward the end of 2019 with limited use until late 2022.[5]
-Cases have been identified that were initially being examined under the accelerated procedures and were transferred to the regular procedure due to the applicant raising arguments that are complex and cannot be examined within the 30-day timeframe as stipulated by the Law (usually either due to submitting a lot of evidence or there being a need for multiple interviews).[6]
-However as the procedures have been implemented recently further monitoring is required.
+In practice the use of the accelerated procedure was only initiated toward the end of 2019 with limited use until late 2022.[6]
+Cases have been identified that were initially being examined under the accelerated procedures and were transferred to the regular procedure due to the applicant raising arguments that are complex and cannot be examined within the 30-day timeframe as stipulated by the Law (usually either due to submitting a lot of evidence or there being a need for multiple interviews).[7]
+There is no data available on the number of cases that may have started out in the accelerated procedure and have been moved to the regular procedure.

 [1] Article 10A Refugee Law.